-Parallel port documentation for IBM PC compatibles is inconsistent.
+Parallel port documentation for IBM PC compatibles can be inconsistent.
 Most sources quote other sources, and little information is based on first-hand experience.
-This is meant to remedy this shortfall.
+This document is meant to remedy this shortfall.

-The parallel port outputs TTL-level logic signals, although in many modern computers, the signal levels are much closer to 5 volts than ordinary TTL circuits generate.
-This is no cause for alarm.
+The PC parallel port outputs TTL-compatible logic signals, although in most computers, the signal levels are much closer to 5 volts than ordinary TTL circuits generate.

-There are three basic types of parallel ports: standard, EPP and ECP.
-My personal experience so far has only been with the standard parallel port, although I may be able to provide some EPP data in the future.
+There are five basic types of parallel ports: standard, PS/2, bidirectional, EPP and ECP.
+My personal experience so far has only been with the standard and bidirectional parallel ports, although I may be able to provide some EPP data in the future.
+The IEEE-1284 standard, which covers all of the common parallel port de facto standards, recommends that the EPP and ECP be backwards compatible with legacy hardware, so enhancements will not conflict with predefined functionality.
 The difference is that the standard port provides eleven outputs and five inputs (a state which caters towards output-only devices such as parallel printers), where the enhanced parallel ports (EPP) provide an eight-bit wide bidirectional data path, plus some enhancements associated with bidirectional communication.
 The ECP is in a class of its own, providing protocols for multiple devices, ultra-fast and efficient transmission with compression, et cetra.

 The connector on the back of the computer is a male 25 pin job.
 You need a female 25 pin connector to interface.
 You can use an IDC connector (crimps onto ribbon cable), or you can be sensible and get some wire and solder it to a DB-25F connector (<$3 at Radio Shack).
 I find that UTP wire (4 twisted pairs, approx. 28 gauge) works nicely.
 You will need several doubled lengths, fastened at regular intervals.